lo0rd/_AUC_CI/README.md

-# AUC CI COMPUTATION
-Computation of Confidence Intervals for the Area under a ROC Curve applying the Bootstrap method
+# Computation of Confidence Intervals for the Area under a ROC Curve applying the Bootstrap method